Trkyyy/coop-bot/README.md

 **Coop Bot** integrates a Minecraft Fabric server with a Discord server to relay messages and events between them.

+This project is based on the [Fabric Develop boilerplate](https://fabricmc.net/develop/).

 **Note**: This plugin is designed specifically for my and my friends discord server, and uses emojis specific to that server.
 These emojis should still work on your server, but note they are not part of Discord's standard emoji library.

 ## Features